lambdaclass/cairo-vm_in_go/README.md

 *Compute operands*

-Once the instruction has been decoded, it is executed by the main loop `run_instruction` whose first function is compute operands.
-This function is in charge of calculating the addresses of the operands and fetch them from memory.
+Once the instruction has been decoded, it is executed by `run_instruction` whose first function is compute operands.
+This function is in charge of calculating the addresses of the operands and fetching them from memory.
 If the function could not fetch them from the memory then they are deduced from the other operands and taking in consideration what kind of opcode is going to be executed.

 ```go